ajparsons/django-sourdough/README.md

 * --skip_assets - hook for asset generation like charts - turns off
 * --all_assets - hook for asset generation like charts - re-render all
 * --verbose_level - setting this to '1' takes out the file by file path prints. (default 2)

+Populate command line switches:

+* --option : specify a one word option to pass as an arg to the populate function in an app.